zanemooney/prs695-una-alumni/README.md

 # Project Components:

 The project will consist of a login screen (login.html) for the Board of Trustees (BOT) for the National Alumni Association (NAA).
-There will be a prompt asking for a username and a login button, along with the other typical things standard UNA webpages have.
-Once the user presses the "Login" button, it will go fire into "login.php"
+There will be a prompt asking for a password and a login button, along with the other typical things standard UNA webpages have.
+Once the user presses the "Login" button, the passthrough code in the "alumni-board-login.html" will fire.

 ## Login Screen (live build: board-login.html):